Zubayed-Ahmed/Zubayed-Ahmed/README.md

 # Hello, I'm zubayed 👋

-I’m an undergraduate Finance student at United International University with a passion for data-driven financial analysis and modeling.
+I’m an undergraduate Finance student at United International University (UIU) with a passion for data-driven financial analysis and modeling.
 I’m eager to apply my skills in real-world scenarios and collaborate on exciting projects.

 ![Finance](https://www.example.com/finance-image.jpg) <!-- Replace with an image relevant to finance -->